cabforum/servercert/docs/BR.md

         *   certificatePolicies:policyQualifiers:qualifier:cPSuri (Optional)

-            HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.
+            HTTP URL for the CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.

 b. cRLDistributionPoints